Reactions to Animals:

 The author: Don LePan has spent most of his adult life working as a book publisher; he is the founder and president of the academic publishing house Broadview Press.
 He has also worked as a taxi driver in Toronto, a hospital cleaner in Lewes, England, and a teacher in rural Zimbabwe.
 He holds a BA from Carleton University, an MA from Sussex University and was awarded an honorary doctorate by Trent University in 2004 for his contribution to academic publishing.
 His other books include a study of Shakespeare’s plots and of cognitive history, an overview of common errors in English, and a monograph on Tennyson’s war poetry; this is his first book of fiction.
 He has for many years painted large skyscrapers and baseball stadiums; his first solo exhibition was held in Brooklyn in 2008.
 Born in Washington, DC and raised in Ontario, he lived has lived for most of the past fifteen years in Calgary, Alberta; in August 2009 he relocated to Nanaimo, British Columbia.
 In recent years he has also lived in New Orleans, Louisiana.

-In Canada: Animals is now available at many bookshops throughout Canada.
-Orders may also be placed through the Véhicule Press website (www.vehiculepress.com), through other online retailers (mcnallyrobinson.com, amazon.ca, chapters.ca) or through your local retailer.
-The distributor for Véhicule is LitDistCo in Georgetown, Ontario (orders@litdistco.ca).
-Promotional queries should be directed to marketing@vehiculepress.com.
-The author may be contacted at don.lepan@broadiewpress.com; his blog may be found at http://donlepan.blogspot.com.
+Animals: A Novel is now available at many bookshops throughout North America.
+Canada.
+Orders may also be placed through the Véhicule Press or Soft Skull Press websites, through other online retailers, or through your local retailer.
+The distributor for Véhicule is LitDistCo in Georgetown, Ontario (orders@litdistco.ca); the distributor for Soft Skull/Counterpoint is Publishers Group West.
+Promotional queries should be directed to marketing@vehiculepress.com (Canada) or sarah.cantor@counterpointpress.com (USA).
+The author may be contacted at don.lepan@broadviewpress.com; his blog may be found at http://donlepan.blogspot.com.

 A brief excerpt from Animals: